intelfy/granterstellar/docs/install_guide.md

      - DEBUG=1 SECRET_KEY=test DATABASE_URL=postgres://USER:PASS@HOST:5432/DB .venv/bin/python manage.py test -v 2 db_policies.tests

 Notes

 - If connection.vendor is not "postgresql", the suite is skipped by design.
 - Keep a disposable database for tests; they create/tear down data.

+## Least-privileged DB user (recommended)

+For production, use a dedicated Postgres role without BYPASSRLS and with only CRUD on application tables.
+See `docs/rls_postgres.md` for SQL and guidance.

 Last updated: 2025-08-29

+## Staging verification checklist — Stripe promos/coupons

+- Create a product and promotion code or coupon in Stripe (test mode).
+- Set `STRIPE_SECRET_KEY` and `STRIPE_WEBHOOK_SECRET` (test keys) in staging.
+- Create prices and wire IDs to `PRICE_*` envs.
+- Start a checkout with a promo code; complete payment in Stripe’s test UI.
+- Verify in app:
+   - `/api/usage` reflects `subscription.discount` (percent/amount and duration).
+   - Quotas remain correct (no unintended unlimited effects).
+      - Webhook events apply without errors and idempotently on retry.
+   - Run the customer portal; check that cancel/resume toggles persist via webhooks.